Church of Bethphage: Layout and decoration

-Foundations from the crusader chapel can easily be seen near the floor of the apse.
-Behind the altar is a fresco depicting Jesus riding a donkey to the Temple, accompanied by his disciples.
-The church ceiling features drawings of flowers and leaves.
-Colored in shades of brown, the wall frescos portray New Testament era people preparing for the procession.
-On one wall a group of rabbis hold a scroll which contains the second part of the verse from.
-Written in Latin around the windows are the words which the people said about Jesus during the procession into the city.
 The main focus of the church is the Stele of Bethphage, which is set apart by wrought iron railings.
 There is a mirror behind the stone so that visitors can easily see the drawings on all four sides.
-The drawings depict the meeting between Jesus and Martha; two disciples bringing Jesus an ass and a colt, Lazarus rising from the dead, and on the side facing the altar, a drawing of a crowd of people holding palms.
+The drawings depict the meeting between Jesus and Martha: two disciples bringing Jesus an ass and a colt, Lazarus rising from the dead, and on the side facing the altar, a drawing of a crowd of people holding palm branches.